dsagher/Bikeshare-SQL-Project/README.md

 - **Missing Data & Gender Breakdown**: Summarizes null values and computes gender percentages.

 ### Notes
-These queries are designed to be run one after the other to create views/tables for further analysis.
+- These queries are designed to be run one after the other to create views/tables for further analysis.
+- PostGIS is required.